0xReki/0xreki.github.io/_posts/2021/2021-07-20-yaku-lists.md

     <p>
       To get this, you need to win on the last tile drawn from the live wall.
       Rishan tiles, kan replacement tiles, do not count for this yaku.
-      Haitei raoyue litterally means scooping up (the reflection of) the moon from the bottom of the sea.
+      Haitei raoyue literally means scooping up (the reflection of) the moon from the bottom of the sea.
     </p>
   </dd>